MailTape/MailTape-v1/_posts/2014-12-07-Fragments.md

 _Tom:_ **"**This song is a cure to melancholia.
 The bridge at two minutes feels just like a sunny Sunday.
 If everyone listened to Ariel Pink, people may less bit the crap out of each other.**"**

 ## Julien Marchal - I
-_Sylvain:_ **"**Because it's fluffy.
+_Sylvain:_ **"**Because it's soft.
 Because the sound of the piano is just a wonder.
 Even more because he's a Frenchy.**"**

 <p id="outroduction">
 That’s all folks!
-A big thank to our guest [Fragments](https://www.facebook.com/frgmntsmusic "Fragments' Facebook Page") for their morning selection and to Jérôme Sevrette for the picture.
+A big thank to our guest [Fragments](https://www.facebook.com/frgmntsmusic "Fragments' Facebook Page") for their morning selection, to Jérôme Sevrette for the picture and to Tanguy.
 Enjoy your sunday.
 </p>